-- A. Development Plan: A specific development plan must be submitted including, but not limited to: architectural exhibits and building plans; site plans demonstrating the relationship of the proposed development to its private and public surroundings including open spaces, service areas, driveways, parking areas, walks and adjacent streets, sidewalks and buildings; a description of structures to be demolished and of buildings to be rehabilitated or reoccupied; a description of the facilities and amenities to be provided by the applicant with cost estimates; a description and the cost of public works planned for the area in conjunction with the development, such as infrastructure improvements; a description of all incentives or subsidies which will be offered to the developer by public agencies with an analysis of the benefits to the developer and costs to the public; a copy of any predevelopment agreements or contracts affecting the project; and, disclosure of any environmental reports or studies relating to the development and its direct surroundings. - B. Economic Feasibility: The Application must include pro forma financial statements that clearly demonstrate that the proposed development is economically viable and able to sustain itself beyond the incentive period.
+- A. Development Plan: A specific development plan must be submitted including, but not limited to: architectural exhibits and building plans; site plans demonstrating the relationship of the proposed development to its private and public surroundings including open spaces, service areas, driveways, parking areas, walks and adjacent streets, sidewalks and buildings; a description of structures to be demolished and of buildings to be rehabilitated or reoccupied; a description and the cost of public works planned for the area in conjunction with the development, such as infrastructure improvements; a description of all incentives or subsidies which will be offered to the developer by public agencies with an analysis of the benefits to the developer and costs to the public; a copy of any predevelopment agreements or studies relating to the development and its direct surroundings. - B. Economic Feasibility: The Application must include pro forma financial statements that clearly demonstrate that the proposed development is economically viable and able to sustain itself beyond the incentive period.
 The pro forma statements should compare results, including return on investment, with and without the incentive, to help satisfy the requirement of this section of the Ordinance as well as the "assistance and necessity" requirement of Section 4(A)(4).
 The statements must not be different from those submitted to financial institutions in support of private, financial backing and should include a detailed analysis of project costs.
 Copies of any private or public feasibility studies of the project area may be submitted.
 A description of any lawful, participation agreement between the developer and any taxing districts for the sharing of future profits should also be included. - C. Financing: The applicant should identify the amounts, sources and basic terms of proposed debt and equity financing for all aspects of the development, including both private and public sources of all funds. - D. Owners, Developers, Prime Tenants and other Interested Parties: The business experience and financial strength of the participants is important to the project's viability.
 The applicant should therefore provide sufficiently detailed financial information about the developers, owners, prime tenants, and any other interested parties, including names and addresses.
 Information about owners must include all general and limited partners and beneficiaries of a land trust.
 Any material legal or tax liabilities that might affect the project's viability must be disclosed. - E. Development Schedule: The applicant must provide a development schedule that at least includes the date of the construction start, the projected time to completion and the projected date for occupancy.